-Saturday school is an option for students who have excessive absences and need to make up seat time.
-The goal is to keep all students in school.
-Saturday school (8:00 a.m. to 12:00 p.m., at the school or central office) will be scheduled throughout the school year.
+Saturday School is an option for students who have excessive absences and need to make up seat time.
+Our goal is to keep all students in school.
+We will schedule Saturday school (8:00 a.m. to 12:00 p.m., at the school or Central Office) throughout the school year.
 The students will be supervised by an adult and are expected to quietly study for the four hours.
-Students who wish to attend a Saturday school to make up absences during the semester may do so (maximum of three) per semester.
-They must make arrangements with the attendance/discipline secretary before the Saturday school.
+Students who wish to attend a Saturday School to make up absences during the semester may do so (maximum of three) per semester.
+They must make arrangements with the attendance/discipline secretary before the Saturday School.